Retatrutide FDA Approval Status 2026

 What Is Retatrutide?

-Retatrutide (LY-3437943) is an investigational once-weekly injectable drug developed by Eli Lilly that simultaneously activates three gut hormones: GLP-1 (glucagon-like peptide-1), GIP (glucose-dependent insulinotropic polypeptide), and the glucagon receptor.
-It is the first drug targeting all three of these hormones to reach Phase 3 clinical trials for the treatment of obesity.
+Retatrutide (LY-3437943) is an investigational once-weekly injectable drug developed by Eli Lilly that simultaneously activates three gut hormone pathways: GLP-1 (glucagon-like peptide-1), GIP (glucose-dependent insulinotropic polypeptide), and the glucagon receptor.
+It is the first drug targeting all three of these pathways to reach Phase 3 obesity clinical trials.
 For a detailed breakdown of each receptor’s contribution, see our triple-agonist pathway analysis.

 The three-hormone mechanism is the key differentiator.
-Currently approved medications for weight management include semaglutide (Wegovy) and tirzepatide (Zepbound), which target one or two of these hormones.
+Currently approved medications for weight management include semaglutide (Wegovy) and tirzepatide (Zepbound), which target one or two of these hormone pathways.
 Retatrutide adds glucagon receptor activation on top of the GLP-1 and GIP pathways used by tirzepatide.
-When compared to existing GLP-1 medications, retatrutide’s triple action may lead to greater weight loss and improved metabolic health.
+In trial populations, that triple-agonist design has been associated with larger mean body-weight reductions than earlier single- or dual-agonist trial benchmarks, though cross-trial comparisons have limits.
 For a head-to-head comparison with these alternatives, see Retatrutide vs Tirzepatide vs CagriSema.
-Glucagon receptor signaling increases energy expenditure, promotes hepatic fat oxidation, and enhances lipid metabolism — pathways that may explain why patients on retatrutide lose more weight than those on existing drugs.
-Several other pharmaceutical companies are also developing multi-receptor obesity medicines, including Novo Nordisk’s amylin-based petrelintide and zenagamtide, as well as CagriSema — but retatrutide is the furthest along in clinical development.
+Several other pharmaceutical companies are also developing multi-receptor obesity medicines, including Novo Nordisk’s amylin-based petrelintide and zenagamtide, as well as CagriSema.

 Further reading